kraigochieng/kraigochieng/README.md

 Data-driven recommendations to drive business decisions in finance, healthcare and education using `.py`, `.ts` and `.sql`

-Recommendations can be from:
+Recommendations formats:
+- Dashboards
-- Dashboards and Reports
+- Reports
-- Outputs from Machine Learning Models
+- Machine Learning Models

 > _“Balance is the key to life.”_